 The basic springloaded bristle scratcher is more aggressive than the cable scratcher (also known as a wellbore wiper).
 Scratchers are also designed for casing reciprocation and rotation.
 Reciprocating devices, consisting of a collar with radial wires or cables, are designed to remove mud (check also: mud conditioning) during pipe reciprocation.
 The up-and-down movement causes the wires or bristles to disturb the wellbore wall.

 Rotating devices are straight strips of steel containing longitudinal wires or cables.
 They are attached lengthwise to the casing to remove mud while rotating.
-Scratchers and wellbore wipers are most effective when the casing is centralized and manipulated before and during cementing.
+Scratchers and wellbore wipers are most effective when the casing is centralized and manipulated before and during cementing in drilling.

 Casing Scratchers Spacing